-Independent Big Writing sessions are to take place termly.
-All teachers are to follow the Big Writing Long Term Plan.
-Writing moderation meetings to happen termly using the NC objectives and interim assessment documents (year 2 & 6) and looking at an independent piece of writing alongside children's workbooks.
-This will ensure consistency across the schools and a deep understand of what a mastery writer looks like in each year group.
+Writing moderation meetings to happen termly using the NC objectives and interim assessment documents (year 2 & 6) and looking at an independent piece of writing alongside children's workbooks (different genre focus each time).
+This will ensure consistency across the schools and a deep understand of what a greater depth writer looks like in each year group.